pranavmeraga/eecs106a-final-project/README.md

 - Try toggling mirror mode with 'm'

 ### Commands Always Active (No Neutral Zone)
-- **Press 'r' to recenter** at comfortable position
+- **Right-eye blink (hold >1s) to recenter** at comfortable position
 - Check all delta values show **0.00** and **GREEN** after recentering
-- If still issues, increase deadzones in code
+- If still issues, the deadzones are set to 2px for responsive control
-- Watch the colored circles on screen to verify tracking
+- Watch the GUI overlay to verify tracking and mode status

-### One Motion Confused with Another
-- **Turn vs Tilt**: Turn shows mouth moving horizontally; tilt shows eyes at different heights
-- **Nod vs Tilt**: Nod shows whole face moving vertically; tilt shows eye angle change
-- Use visual markers (colored circles) to debug which landmarks are being tracked
-- Ensure lighting is even (shadows can confuse detection)
+### Mode Toggle Not Working
+- **Both eyes must be closed simultaneously** for >1s to toggle modes
+- Listen for beep sound to confirm mode change
+- Check GUI window shows correct mode (MODE 1: SHOULDER or MODE 2: WRIST)
+- Make sure you're not accidentally triggering single-eye blinks

+### Control Not Responsive
+- The system uses small deadzones (2px) for responsive control
+- Make deliberate head movements - small micro-movements may not register
+- Recenter with right-eye blink if control feels off
+- Check that emergency stop is not active (left-eye blink to toggle)

 ### Topics Not Connecting
 ```bash